de69p/Problems/README.md

 Double hashing is a collision resolution technique for hash tables.
 It uses two hash functions to calculate the index for a key.
 If the first hash function results in a collision, the second hash function is used to increment the index until an empty slot is found.

 The `DoubleHashing` class implements double hashing for collision resolution in a hash table.
 The `insert` method inserts a key-value pair into the hash table, and the `get` method retrieves the value associated with a given key.

+# Hw4_P6

+The `Hw4_P6` class compares the performance of HashMap, ArrayList, and LinkedList for insertion and search operations.